segunemma2003/nodo-api-backend-payment/PAYMENT_GATEWAY_INTEGRATION.md

 }
 ```

-**Action**: Customer needs to activate their Nodopay account or contact support.
+**Action**: Customer needs to activate their FSCredit account or contact support.

 ---